 The evolution of indices is characterized by the index transition kernel $q(i' \mid i)$.
 The augmented MDP inherits the original MDP’s rewards and environment transitions, with indices evolving independently according to $q(i'\mid i)$.

-This technique works because the new policy $\pi$’s return in the augmented MDP equals its return in the original MDP, allowing direct application of Theorem 1.1.
+This technique works because the new policy $\pi$ has the same return in the augmented MDP as in the original one, so Theorem 3.2 can be applied directly.

 The most common scenario is using a single old policy per trajectory: at trajectory start, sample index $I_0 \sim \alpha$, and use $\pi^{(I_0)}$ throughout.
 In this case, the index transition kernel is the identity: $q(i' \mid i) = \mathbf{1}_{i'=i}$.